sloveland/golden-mile/README.md

 An epic level-up dungeon for learning to make basic web apps.

 ## The Quest ##
+> “There was a lot more to that song," said Sam, "all about Mordor.
+I didn’t learn that part, it gave me the shivers.
+I never thought I should be going that was myself!"
+> "Going to Mordor!"
+Cried Pippin.
+"I hope it won’t come to that!"
+> "Do not speak that name so loudly!" said Strider.

+That's right, ladies and gents: We're going to Mordor.
+We're daring to take on 12 weeks web-dev sprinting craziness, preparing to take a few hits along the way.
+After all... one does not simply walk into Mordor.

-Make a product using each of the following APIs and host them on Github.
+The Goal: Make a product using each of the following APIs and host them on Github.

 The product should:

 * Be device agnostic (work on all web-enabled devices)
 * Use progressive enhancement (works with pure HTML, enhanced with further CSS/JS, etc.)